Why Humidity Levels Change During Weather Shifts

 • HVAC systems may remove moisture differently depending on runtime and airflow.

 Because these forces often happen together, humidity changes can feel sudden.
-A warm, humid air mass may arrive before rain.
-Then the temperature may fall.
-Then the HVAC system may run differently.
+A warm, humid air mass may arrive before rain, temperatures may fall, and the HVAC system may run differently.
 The result can be a noticeable humidity jump even when nothing inside the home has changed.

 How Rain, Storms, and Weather Fronts Affect Humidity